Salutatorian/fckthtsht/README.md

+## Welcome to fckthtsht
+Follow me on [twitter](https://twitter.com/gfbfggbg) to see more updates on this website

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/Salutatorian/fckthtsht/edit/master/README.md) to maintain and preview the content for your website in Markdown files.